JuhaniUri/commands-cheatsheet/General/Backups/Readme.md

 ## Backups vs Archiving
-There is lot of confusion around this topic.
-Quite common case is that Backups are used as Archive, in a sense that is OK and of course simplifies the setup.
+Lot of confusion around this topic.
+Quite common case is that Backups are retention is quite high, so that they could fulfill the Archive requirements.
+In a sense that is OK and of course simplifies the setup.
+But, you should consider keep the Archives separately.
-But, you should consider keep the Archives separately
+Here is comparison why:

 |                | BACKUPS                                                | ARCHIVING                                        |
 |----------------|--------------------------------------------------------|--------------------------------------------------|